rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ## Test the Debugger

+Here are the instructions for a F1 target.
+The instructions are very similar for an F4, just choose the correct `.elf` file.

 ### Turn on Debugger

 Connect the Debugger to your flight controller.
 Here is the pinout for the Flip32 and flip32+